ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/lines-execution.md

 After confirming, the system will return you to the main Orders page, where you can select a new order to execute.

+## Conclusion

+As in previous versions, you can also scan or enter a product directly into the SCAN field.
+If a location, product, and logistic unit (LUN) are all scanned, followed by a quantity, and no additional information such as lots or serial numbers is required, the system will skip the usual execution steps for that line.
+Instead, the line will be automatically executed with the scanned or entered data, including the location, product, LUN, and quantity, without the need to go through the individual screens for each step.